Otrokovice

 Otrokovice ([ˈotrokovɪtsɛ]; Otrokowitz) is a town in Zlín District in the Zlín Region of the Czech Republic.
 It has about 17,000 inhabitants.
-It is known as an industrial centre.
+It lies on the Morava River and is known as an industrial centre, with a tradition in the production of shoes and tyres.

-Administrative parts
+Administrative division

-The town part of Kvítkovice is an administrative part of Otrokovice.
+Otrokovice consists of two municipal parts (in brackets population according to the 2021 census):